jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ## Requirements
 * A Digital Ocean Account
-* A terminal to interact with the cluster
+* A Linux terminal to interact with the cluster
 * A sense of humour

 ## Buzz Words